ADI-KAC/ADI-KAC/README.md

-The official github page which includes the various rooms and course completion certificates for different learning paths completed on TryHackMe platform.
+The official github page which includes the various rooms and course completion certificates for the learning paths completed on TryHackMe platform.

 <!---
 ADI-KAC/ADI-KAC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.